Team-7-UOM/DocumentationForLeoRover/Task 9/Controlling Robot with Ros 2.md

-<h1 align="center" > Controlling Robot with Ros </h1>
+<h1 align="center" > Controlling Robot with ROS 2 </h1>

 In this section, you will create your first ROS workspace and ROS package.
 Within your ROS package, you will write a ROS node in Python to move the robot forward and backward at specified intervals.
 After completing this section, you will also learn how to create launch file and  visualize the robot in RViz.

-## Step 1: Creating ROS Workspace and Creating ROS Package ##
+## Step 1: Creating ROS 2 Workspace and Creating ROS 2 Package ##

-First, we create a ROS workspace to build our ROS package that we will develop in the following steps.
+First, we create a ROS 2 workspace to build our ROS 2 package that we will develop in the following steps.

 Create workspace folders
 ```
-mkdir -p ros_ws/src
+mkdir -p ros2_ws/src
 ```

 Create package

 ```
-cd ros_ws/src
+cd ros2_ws/src
 ros2 pkg create ros_basics --build-type ament_python --dependencies std_msgs rclpy
 ```
 The name of the package is **ros_basics**, and it depends on **std_msgs** and **rclpy** packages.
 Now, go to the created package and create a scripts folder where you will place the Python code.